mishamsk/pyoak/README.md

 It provides a `visit` method that will call the appropriate `visit_<node_type>` method on the visitor object or `generic_visit` if one is not available.

 Important notes:
+* The class is generic in visit method return type.
+It is assumed that the type of all `visit_<node_type>` methods will match the return type.
+Unfirtunately, this cannot be type checked by mypy.
+* It is abstract class.
+As a minimum you must override `generic_visit`
 * Visitor doesn't visit children by default.
 It is up to you to call `visit` on the children you want to visit.
 * By default, visitor methods are matched by the type of the node, if not found the next type in the MRO is checked, and so on.
 Going back to our examples above `visit_Expr` will be triggered for any subclass of Expr, unless a more specific visitor is defined.
   * If you'd like visitor methods to be matched only by strict type equality, change the class variable `strict` to True in your visitor class.